A lottery is a type of gambling where people buy tickets, and then win if their numbers get chosen.

 Syndicates can be fun because they are sociable ... a way of making and keeping friendships.
 Plus some syndicates like to spend small winnings on everyone going out for a meal together.

-Think about it ... winning Ten Million would totally change your life, but winning One Million would also improve your life a lot.
-You might prefer ten times the chance of winning the million.
+Think about it ... winning Ten Million would really change your life, but One Million would also improve your life.
+You might prefer ten times the chance of winning one million.

 Chance Of Winning the Big Prize